 Places to eat: Zona Rosa for Mexican fare, Ward’s Bridge Inn for dishes from a classic inn, and Felicia’s Little Diner for any diner cravings.

 Other activities: When you’re done with your cider (drink responsibly, please!), head to Sam’s Point Preserve for a spanning view of the surrounding forests.
 There’s an ice cave and waterfall in the area waiting to be explored.

-How far is it: 1 hour and 30 minutes by car
+Distance: 1 hour and 30 minutes by car

-How to get there: This town is a quick drive out of New York up I-87
+How to get there: This town is a quick drive out of New York up I-87.

 The best part about visiting Saratoga Springs during the fall is that there are beautiful changing leaves to be seen within the city limits and a short hike into the surrounding woods.
 Congress Park is located right in the heart of the city and serves up a great picnic spot.
-Head out to the trails in Skidmore's North Woods, a 150-area park with trails that range ¼ mile to 1-mile long -- great for beginners or casual leaf peepers.
+Head out to the trails in Skidmore's North Woods, a 150-area park with trails that range ¼ mile to 1-mile long and are great for beginners or casual leaf peepers.

 Places to eat: Hamlet and Ghost (an old gambling den-turned-restaurant!), 15 Church for seafood and steak, or Hatties (a local fried chicken institution)

 Where to stay: For something super hip, check out The Downtowner, a modern take on a motor lodge hotel that’s a nostalgic thrill.

 Other activities: The best views Saratoga County has to offer can be found in Saratoga Spa State Park.
 Bring or rent a bike and bust away from fellow nature enthusiasts for some quality (read: quiet) time.

 Distance: Three hours and 30 minutes by car